rckwzrd/time-splitter/README.md

 Why C# and dotnet?
 I inhereted a C# project at work and need to skill up on building and releasing in the dotnet ecosystem.
 By keeping the tool simple I can focus on figuring out how to build and release for Windows and Linux.

+Some learning goals:
-- Build and release with Github action, cut a tagged download, linux and windows
+- [x] Build and release with Github action, cut a tagged download, linux and windows
 - [x] Basic unit test, confirm output is JSON like, run tests local and on GH

-- [x] Debug and run locally, understand errors
-- Understand dotnet compilation, executables, and binaries
+- [x] Understand basics of dotnet compilation, executables, and binaries

-Core
-- print current time in json
-- cross platform